Research output per year

 Research highlights:

-With an international reputation for applied cutting-edge research conducted in the fields of geocomputation, geoinformatics, and spatial analysis, Mitch has made an outstanding contribution to Geographical Information Science (GIS) and Applied Computing.
-This includes over a dozen highly cited academic papers (citations counts 100+) in addition to other achievements.
+With an international reputation for applied cutting-edge research conducted in the fields of geocomputation, geoinformatics, and spatial analysis, Mitch is proud to have made an outstanding contribution in Geographical Information Science (GIS) and Applied Computing.
+This includes well over a dozen highly cited academic papers (citations counts 100+) in addition to numerous other achievements.

-Other highly cited articles contribute with further developments in areal interpolation methodologies, or by introducing methodological innovations in spatial accessibility models and their real-world applications...
+Other highly cited articles that contribute to knowledge through developments in areal interpolation methodologies, or by introducing methodological innovations in spatial accessibility models and their real-world applications include...

 Langford M, Higgs G. and Fry R. (2016) Multi-modal Two-Step Floating Catchment Area Analysis of Primary Health Care Accessibility.
 Health and Place.
 Introduces novel developments to the Enhanced Two-Step Floating Catchment Area methodology to allow the incoroporation of multiple simulateous transport modes through the spatial network connecting supply and demand points.